decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ### Delete (Revoke)

-Two cases need to be distinguished:

-- In case no changes were written to ERC1056, nothing needs to be done, and the private key which belongs to the Ethereum address needs to be deleted from the storage medium used to protect the keys, e.g., mobile device.
-- In case ERC1056 was utilized, the owner of the smart contract needs to be set to `0x0`.
-Although, `0x0`is a valid Ethereum address, this will indicate the account has no owner which is a common approach for invalidation, e.g., tokens.
-To detect if the `owner` is the null address, one must get the logs of the last change to the account and inspect if the `owner` was set to the null address (`0x0000000000000000000000000000000000000000`).
-It is impossible to make any other changes to the DID document after such a change, therefore all preexisting keys and services are considered revoked.
+The `owner` property of the identifier MUST be set to `0x0`.
+Although, `0x0` is a valid Ethereum address, this will indicate the account has no owner which is a common approach for invalidation, e.g., tokens.
+To detect if the `owner` is the `null` address, one MUST get the logs of the last change to the account and inspect if the `owner` was set to the null address (`0x0000000000000000000000000000000000000000`).
+It is impossible to make any other changes to the DID document after such a change, therefore all preexisting keys and services MUST be considered revoked.

-If the intention is to revoke all the signatures corresponding to the DID, the second option MUST be used.
+If the intention is to revoke all the signatures corresponding to the DID, this option MUST be used.

 The DID resolution result for a deactivated DID has the following shape: